Timmyy3000/ANN/README.md

 Simple ANN model created with a Bank Churning Dataset

-PArt of DeepLearning A-Z course on Udemy
+Part of DeepLearning A-Z course on Udemy